ilmanzo/ilmanzo.github.com/content/post/measuring-coverage-of-integration-tests.md

 Thanks to the excellent [Go tooling](https://go.dev/doc/build-cover), adding coverage information to compiled binaries is straightforward and we can finally have an idea on how much code our tests are probing.

-I'm sure it's a very important metric to have, so We can think about some ways to expand this concept to other languages and technologies.
+I'm sure it's a very important metric to have, so we can think about some ways to expand this concept to other languages and technologies.

-Feel free to leave me comments and feedback, happy hacking!
+Feel free to leave me comments and feedback, happy hacking! :wave: